 Sikh Jatha Returns from Pakistan; Demands Clarity in Calendar Dates

-He appreciated the welcome given to them by the Pakistani Gurdwara Committee on reaching the Gurdwara Sahib.
+He appreciated the welcome given to them by the Pakistani Gurudwara Committee on reaching the Gurudwara Sahib.

 LEAVE A REPLY